aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/beam-on-kda/_index.en.md

 - explain temporary credentials
 - explain custom metrics

-While running Beam applications on top of Kinesis Data Analytics for Apache Flink (KDA) is no different from running Beam applications in any Apache Flink environment, there are a few important aspects that developers need to keep in mind:
+While running Beam applications on top of Kinesis Data Analytics for Apache Flink (KDA) is no different from running Beam applications in any Apache Flink environment, there are a few important aspects that developers need to keep in mind.

 ## Passing parameters into the pipeline